Hexabromocyclododecane (HBCD) Action Plan Summary

-- Initiate rulemaking in 2011 to add HBCD to the Toxics Release Inventory (TRI).
+- Initiate rulemaking to add HBCD to the Toxics Release Inventory (TRI).
 Listing on TRI will require manufacturers or importers to provide environmental release information.

 - Conduct a Design for the Environment (DfE) alternatives assessment of HBCD.
 The information developed may be used to encourage industry to move away from HBCD instead of, in addition to, or as part of any regulatory action taken under TSCA.
 The alternatives assessment would build upon existing knowledge and would consider various exposed populations, including sensitive human subpopulations, as well as environmental exposure.

 - April 2011 -- EPA began the DfE alternatives assessment.